syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Exporting.md

 var excelEngine = excelExport.ExportToExcel (this.dataGrid, exportOption);
 {% endhighlight %}

-SfDataGrid provides you with several [properties in DataGridExcelExportingOption](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingOption_properties.html) class to customize the grid while exporting it to Excel.
+SfDataGrid provides you with several [properties in DataGridExcelExportingOption](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingOption_properties.html) class to customize the grid while exporting it to excel.

 ### Events

-The SfDataGrid provides you the following events for exporting to Excel:
+The SfDataGrid provides you the following events for exporting to excel:

 * [RowExporting](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingController~RowExporting_EV.html) – This event is raised while exporting a row at the execution time before the row is exported.
 * [CellExporting](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingController~CellExporting_EV.html) – This event is raised while exporting a cell at the execution time before the cell is exported.